ActiveDirectoryKC/RedditADWiki/AD-Resources/AD-Tools.md

 In addition, all r/ActiveDirectory wiki pages and resource posts (which are duplicates of the wiki pages) are stored on GitHub: [](https://github.com/ActiveDirectoryKC/RedditADWiki)

-If you are interested in how these items were selected see the wiki page for "AD Tools Reviews Guidelines".
+If you are interested in how these items were selected see the wiki page for [AD Tools Reviews Guidelines](https://www.reddit.com/r/activedirectory/wiki/index/Tools-And-Resources-Listing-Guidelines).
 This is also where you can get details on submitting your script or tool.
-[LINK TO GUIDELINES]{}

 >!**ICONS REFERENCE**!<